renakaagusta/phis-guard-wallet/readme.md

 - Rich mode, browse dapps with extra 200 000 ETH in your pocket!
 - Simulate your transactions before sending them to be sure on what they do
 - Avoid common token pitfalls such as sending tokens to tokens contract address
-- Rescue assets with The Interceptor and [Bouquet](https://bouquet.dark.florist/)
+- Rescue assets with PhisGuard and [Bouquet](https://bouquet.dark.florist/)
 - And more!

 <img src = "popup_view.png" alt = "The cutest dino" style = "width: 300px;"/>

 ## Privacy
 Your privacy is our priority.
-The Interceptor is purpose-built to minimize data leakage: no external queries are made without direct user input except for calls to the configured Ethereum RPC server.
+PhisGuard is purpose-built to minimize data leakage: no external queries are made without direct user input except for calls to the configured Ethereum RPC server.
 By default, it connects to Ethereum RPC nodes operated by [Dark Florist (us)](https://www.dark.florist/) which doesn't log requests, though you can configure it to connect to other RPC nodes if desired.
-Please note, The Interceptor requires RPC nodes that support the `eth_simulateV1` endpoint, currently available in Geth and Nethermind.
+Please note, PhisGuard requires RPC nodes that support the `eth_simulateV1` endpoint, currently available in Geth and Nethermind.

-## Using The Interceptor on various EVM chains
+## Using PhisGuard on various EVM chains
 We are not currently operating nodes for Base, Optimism etc, in order to use these chains you will need to add your own RPC.

-## Good tools to use with The Interceptor
+## Good tools to use with PhisGuard
-The Interceptor requires websites to be decentralized and only use users' own wallet to access the network.
-The following tools are tested to work on The Interceptor:
+PhisGuard requires websites to be decentralized and only use users' own wallet to access the network.
+The following tools are tested to work on PhisGuard:
 - [Lunaria](https://lunaria.dark.florist/)
 - [NFT sender](https://nftsender.dark.florist/)
 - [Horswap 2](https://2.horswap.eth.limo/)